Reviewable/Reviewable/docs/reviews.md

 ## Participants

 The participants panel lets you quickly track the status of each individual that is involved in the review.
 Every information cell has contextual help with more details on its contents.
 Some cells may also have a dropdown menu with relevant actions that appears on hover.
-You can copy all usernames, or a subset of sorted usernames, by clicking the <i class="icon clone"></i> button.
-You can sort participants by each category using the <i class="icon sort"></i> button.
+You can copy all usernames, or a subset of sorted usernames, by clicking the <i class="icon clone"/>&nbsp;button.
+You can sort participants by each category using the <i class="icon sort"/>&nbsp;button.

 ![reviewable review participants panel](images/participants_panel_1.png)